chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Tell me a little bit about your professional background.
 > Could you give me an overview of your work experience?

 Of course.
-I'm a Full-Stack Developer with over 8 years of experience, specializing in building scalable and high-performance web applications, with a strong focus on the frontend.
+As a Full-Stack Developer with over 8 years of experience, I specialize in crafting scalable frontend solutions.

-My career began at Jinji Network Technology, where I built a solid foundation in frontend development using React and also gained my first experience in cross-platform mobile development with React Native.
+My career began at Jinji Network Technology, where I built a solid foundation in web development using React and also gained my first experience in cross-platform mobile development with React Native.

 From there, I moved to Blitz Interactive Entertainment, I took on more responsibility.
 A key project was building a instant messaging system.
 This was where I gained backend experience with Spring Boot.

-In my most recent role as a Senior Frontend Developer at Toyou Feiji, I took on a leadership role.
-I led the technical architecture of the storage management platform redesign using Vue.js and TypeScript, improving system scalability and maintainability.
-I also focused on optimizing the developer workflow, by migrating to Vite to achieve over 60% faster build times.
-I had the opportunity to mentor three junior developers.
+In my most recent role at Toyou Feiji, a tech company specializing in storage solutions, I served as a Senior Frontend Developer and took on a leadership role.
+I led the technical architecture redesign of our centralized storage management platform using Vue.js and TypeScript, which improved system scalability and maintainability.
+Additionally, I optimized the developer workflow on our distributed storage platform by migrating from Webpack to Vite, achieving over 60% faster build times.
+I actively mentored three junior developers in modern frontend practices.

 Now, I've moved to Germany to seek a new challenge in a more advanced tech environment.
 I'm looking for a dedicated frontend role where I can apply my skills and experience.
 I'm very excited about the possibility of contributing to your team.